4 Classification: Alternative Techniques

 rpart.plot(fit$finalModel, extra = 2)

-the tree predicts everything as non-reptile.
+The tree predicts everything as non-reptile.
 Have a look at the error on the test set.

 confusionMatrix(data = predict(fit, testing_reptile),